wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 4.4.0 =
-* Added: Featured Products Widget
+* Added: Featured Products Widget.

 = 4.3.2 =
 * Removed: Piwik functionality that was never finished was removed